memgraph/docs/memgraph_versioned_docs/version-2.4.2/how-to-guides/networkx.md

 ## How to run NetworkX algorithms in Memgraph Lab

 NetworkX algorithms are integrated into Memgraph as query modules inside Memgraph’s open-source graph extension library [MAGE](/docs/mage).
-Head over to the guide on [how to call MAGE procedures](/docs/mage/usage/calling-procedures) to learn how to call all Memgraph procedures, including those that utilize the NetworkX library.
+Head over to the guide on [how to call MAGE procedures](/docs/mage/usage/calling-procedures) to find out how to call all Memgraph procedures, including those that utilize the NetworkX library.

-This how-to guide will show one simple example of calling a NetworkX procedure.
+This how-to guide will show one simple example of calling a NetworkX procedure in Memgraph's visual interface Memgraph Lab.

 ### 1. Connect to Memgraph

-To be able to try out this example on your own, you need a running Memgraph instance.
-Run Memgraph using the Memgraph Platform Docker image, which includes both the MAGE library and Memgraph Lab, a visual interface.
+First, run Memgraph using the Memgraph Platform Docker image, which includes both the MAGE library and Memgraph Lab.
 To run the image, open a command-line interpreter and run the following Docker command:

 ```